Newington, New South Wales

-Newington is a western suburb of Sydney, in the state of New South Wales, Australia.
+Newington is a suburb in Western Sydney, in the state of New South Wales, Australia.
 It is 16 kilometres west of the Sydney central business district, in the local government area of City of Parramatta.

-Newington is 2 km west of Wentworth Point, on the Parramatta River, and 1 km north-west of Sydney Olympic Park.
+Newington is 2 km west of Wentworth Point, on the Parramatta River, 1 km north-west of Sydney Olympic Park.
 It is best known as the location of the Athletes Village for the 2000 Summer Olympics and 2000 Summer Paralympics.
+Whilst also housing inmates of Silverwater Jail.
 The Athlete's Village was converted to residential apartments after the Olympic Games and Paralympic Games.
 Other apartments and free-standing houses have also been built since.
 A reserve opposite Newington Marketplace memorial features a complete roster of the Australian team at the 2000 Summer Olympics and 2000 Summer Paralympics.

 History

 The suburb of Newington took its name from the Newington Estate which was named by John Blaxland after his family estate in Kent, England.